How To Inspire Your Community To Get Involved:

 A Crowdfunder in Cornwall raised £4000 to reach 40,000 children with donations from 100 businesses and individuals.
 Took several social media posts and 4 weeks to achieve.

-A Lions Club decided to sponsor every school in their community – 18 primary schools and 4,000 children reached.
+A local Club decided to sponsor every school in their community – 18 primary schools and 4,000 children reached.
 Took one email to achieve.

 An Estate Agent was happy to sponsor all 18 schools in their community – 4,000 children reached.
 They also delivered the books to each school and gained some great social media engagement and publicity along the way.
 Took 5 minutes to achieve.